kavia-common/travel-planner-pro-219443-219452/README.md

   - React-based web UI
   - See travel_planner_frontend/README.md for full setup, environment variables, architecture, and development instructions.

+## Theme

+The frontend applies the Ocean Professional theme via src/theme/ocean.css and a global import in src/index.css.
+See the frontend README for variable overrides and utility class references.

 ## New: Packing List (feature flagged)

 The frontend includes a categorized Packing List with per-category and overall progress.